loader image

 If all commercially available vitamin and mineral premixes contain preservatives, how can organic farmers meet the nutritional needs of their animals?
 (65.2)

-In terms of vitamin premixes, as of 2020, all “vitamin formulants that comply with Canadian regulations are accepted.
-Vitamins not compliant to 5.1.2 of this standard are permitted.
+In terms of vitamin premixes, all vitamin formulants that comply with Canadian regulations are accepted.
+Vitamins not compliant to Clause 5.1.2 are permitted.

 Sprayed substances on dry hay #